acoustic-content-samples/sample-article-angular/README.md

 #### 2. Update the baseTenantAPIURL

 The baseTenantAPIURL variable in public/app.js must also be set for your tenant.
-In the IBM Watson Content Hub user interface, open the user menu from the top navigation bar, then select "Hub information".
+In the IBM Watson Content Hub user interface, open the "Hub information" dialog from the "About" flyout menu off the left navigation pane.
 The pop-up window shows your API URL, host and content hub ID for your Watson Content Hub tenant.
 Use this information to update the value of the baseTenantAPIURL variable in public/app.js, in the form https://{host}/api/{content hub tenant id}.
 For example it might look something like this:

 const baseTenantAPIURL = "https://my12.digitalexperience.ibm.com/api/12345678-9abc-def0-1234-56789abcdef0";